- If you are an eligible, registered voter, you have the right to vote.

 - Visit an early or absentee-in-person voting location to access ballots for every community in the state — or if you visit a polling place in your neighborhood you can still vote a questioned ballot.

-Your local polling place is open 7 AM – 8 PM on Tuesday, November 6 Bring an ID with you to vote.
+Your local polling place is open 7 AM – 8 PM on Election Day.
+Bring an ID with you to vote.
 Acceptable forms of identification include:

 - Voter ID card